krysalead/um.backend/readme.md

 - "load": Perfform a load testing
 - "tsoa-all": Generate the swagger and the associated routes
 - "swagger": Generate the swagger only
-- "routes": Generate the routes only
+- "routes": Generate the routes to handle requests only
 - "start": run the build and start the app
 - "debug": Start the file change watch and wait for a debugger to connect
 - "lint": Lint the code